 Formative Assessments also known as practice and preparation, are assessments for learning.
 These assignments inform teachers, students and parents of where the student is in the learning process.
 They also allow for feedback opportunities to help the student improve and prepare for the summative assessments.
 These assessments are considered practice.
 Formative assessments are weighted 10% of the overall course grade.

 The types of assignments that fall into this category include but are not limited to:

 - Homework and worksheets

 - Skills checks or quizzes

 - Entrance/exit tickets

-- First drafts of writing assignments

-- Reading or Practice Logs

 - Graphic organizers and brainstorming

 - Informal observations of student work

 - Pre-tests

-- Other class work not listed